§ 7 Registration of company

 (1) An application to enter the company in the Commercial Register must be filed with that court in whose district the company has its registered office.

-(3) The contributions in kind shall be effected to the company, before the application for entry in the Commercial Register is filed, in such a manner that they are finally at the free disposal of the directors.
+(3) The contributions in kind are to be effected to the company, before the application for entry in the Commercial Register is filed, in such a manner that they are finally at the free disposal of the directors.

 Information for non-professionals